The Requirements For Buying Final Expense Insurance For A Family Member

 How Does Burial Insurance Work?

-Burial insurance is a small whole life policy primarily that is meant to cover end-of-life expenses.
+Burial insurance (also called final expense or funeral insurance) is a small whole life policy that is primarily meant to cover end-of-life expenses.

 When your loved one dies, the insurance company will pay the beneficiary through a tax-free check.
 It’s important to remember that the payout money can be used for anything, such as debts or medical expenses, along with funeral bills.
 Also, any leftover funds stay with the beneficiaries.